-Many factors influence propensity to develop Type II Diabetes including genetic predisposition, declining hormones such as testosterone and suboptimal thyroid, poor sleep quality, inadequate nutrition, high physiologic and/or emotional stress, and as mentioned inactivity.
-In most individuals, several of these predisposing factors have merged into to a collective risk that eventually translates fundamentally into tissue resistance to insulin, which leads to elevated blood sugar.
+Many factors influence the propensity to develop Type II Diabetes, and in most individuals, several of these predisposing factors have merged into to a collective risk that eventually translates fundamentally into tissue resistance to insulin, which leads to elevated blood sugar.

-Insulin resistance occurs because our tissues become resistant to the effects of insulin which allows glucose to enter each cell for its conversion to energy.
-This leads to not only elevated glucose in the blood, but also increases insulin production which further causes weight gain.
+Insulin resistance occurs because our tissues become resistant to the effects of insulin, which allows glucose to enter each cell for its conversion to energy.
+This leads to not only elevated glucose in the blood but also increases insulin production further, causing weight gain.

 How do I get started?

-The starting point at The Lamkin Clinic is an initial physician consult, essentially a get-to-know-you visit, and typically a comprehensive lab analysis including hormones, markers of inflammation/nutrition/cardiovascular risk, insulin sensitivity, and metabolic function.
+Get in touch for your consultation, which typically includes comprehensive lab analysis, including hormones, markers of inflammation/nutrition/cardiovascular risk, insulin sensitivity, and metabolic function.